neoelemento/the-purpose/_posts/2016-10-14-hesitation.md

 “Mom, it’s not as you think it is.
 Karan told me that the forms are available online,” he turns around and shows her the website, “I'm just checking it.”

-“Oh, you're just checking,” she asks passive aggressively, “so the form just filled on its own?”
+“Oh, you're just checking,” she cuts in passive aggressively, “so the form just filled on its own?”

 “I just wanted to see Mom, I swear!
 In case if I ever wanted to apply…”

-Before he could complete the sentence, she cuts him off, “…If ever you wanted to apply?”
+Before he could complete the sentence, she cuts him off, “…If you ever wanted to apply?”
 She takes a deep breath, trying to calm herself down.
 “I see, that is really nice Akshay….”

 She pauses for a second and sobs, “I lost my husband and I'm not ready lose my son too.”